-6. Children who may be particularly vulnerable
+5. Children who may be particularly vulnerable

-Some children are more vulnerable to abuse and neglect than others.
-Several factors may contribute to that increased vulnerability, including prejudice and discrimination; isolation; social exclusion; communication issues; a reluctance on the part of some adults to accept that abuse can occur; as well as an individual child's personality, behaviour, disability, mental and physical health needs and family circumstances.
+Some children are more vulnerable to abuse, exploitation and neglect than others.
+Several factors may contribute to that increased vulnerability, including prejudice and discrimination; isolation; social exclusion; communication issues; a reluctance on the part of some adults to accept that abuse, exploitation and neglect can occur; as well as an individual child's personality, behaviour, disability, mental and physical health needs and family circumstances.